srjr-hkannan/BacColonyGrowth/README.md

 Code to simulate bacterial colony growth and emergent nutrient gradients
 **Contact:** hkannan@ucsd.edu, paul.sun@csulb.edu

-### SOFTWARE DEPENDENCIES:
+### DESCRIPTION:
-+Main agent-based hybrid reaction diffusion model used in  https://doi.org/10.1101/2023.08.27.554977 can be found in the “AgentBasedModel-BacColonyGrowth” folder.
++ Main agent-based hybrid reaction diffusion model used in  https://doi.org/10.1101/2023.08.27.554977 can be found in the “AgentBasedModel-BacColonyGrowth” folder.
-+Custom code used to analyze microscopy images of colonies can be found in "ImageAnalysis" folder.
++ Custom code used to analyze microscopy images of colonies can be found in "ImageAnalysis" folder.
-+Reduced reaction-diffusion simulation to study dimension dependence of solutions to metabolite concentration can be found in "ReducedReactionDiffusionModel" folder.
++ Reduced reaction-diffusion simulation to study dimension dependence of solutions to metabolite concentration can be found in "ReducedReactionDiffusionModel" folder.

 ### SOFTWARE DEPENDENCIES:
 The agent-based code for colony growth simulations has been tested with the following software versions: